He's Probably Dead

-We spent almost 3 years, following the Oracle Custom Development (Oracle CDM) methodology, travelling around Saudi Arabia conducting many, many user requirements sessions, then modelling them in the tool.
+We spent almost 3 years, following the Oracle Custom Development (Oracle CDM) methodology, traveling around Saudi Arabia, conducting many, many user requirements sessions, then modeling them in the tool.
 These models consisted of Process Flow Diagrams (PFDs), Entity Relationship Diagrams (ERDs), and Functional Hierarchy Diagrams (FHDs), which, at the press of button, would generate code, including PL/SQL, that provided the modeled requirements.
-From model to delivered functioning system really boilded down to pressing a button.
+From model to delivered functioning system really boiled down to pressing a button.
 This modeling approach has since been updated but the basics of it remain useful in many circumstances.

 I also found out what a SAP Consultant makes.

 Given that the RSAF had not yet funded the further development of this project (and they would delay it for many years), when an offer came to become a SAP Consultant, it was a very, very tough decision to make the move.
 The pressure was intense to stay there, not least from my family, who lived very well in Saudi Arabia.
 Ultimately, I was offered the job of Professional Services Manager by SAP Arabia with the proviso that I also get SAP MM (Materials Management) and SAP FICO (Finance and Controlling) certified.
 I did get SAP MM certified but then they changed their minds and asked me to do SAP BW (and got certified though it was a very early version of BW, 1.2) or SAP Business Warehouse instead so I could support Saudi Aramco.